-Beagles have been a part of my life for more than thirty years, sharing my couch and occupying a large portion of my heart.
+Beagles have been a part of my life for more than thirty-five years.
 Like many, I was first introduced to the breed through a family pet, “Barney”, and eventually, when time and motherhood permitted, the breed drew me back to my lifelong interest in breeding quality animals.
 I had grown up in 4-H and FFA, showing and judging horses and livestock.
-I was consistently among the top judges in the state in horse, livestock, and meats judging and earned a bronze medal at Nationals in 1979 (Livestock) and a silver in 1980 (Meats).
+I was consistently among the top judges in the state in horse, livestock, and meats judging and earned a bronze medal at Nationals in 1979 (Livestock Judging) and a silver medal in 1980 (Meats Judging).
 After high school, I went to Washington State University as a pre-vet major, studied livestock judging and competed on the livestock judging team, and graduated with a degree in Agriculture Education.
+I completed the requirements to apply for an AKC Judge’s License in 2008 just days before surgery to remove a tumor in my stomach.
+Complications that resulted from the surgery put those aspirations on hold but perhaps one day in the future I’ll pursue that goal again.

 I purchased my first show beagle from Twainheart Beagles and Hershey became my first owner-handled champion.
 I showed beagles bred by other breeders for several years – Starbuck Torbay, Echo Run, Beowulf, Bayou Oaks, MSK – before whelping my first litter in January 2002.
 The first puppy whelped in that litter was the first to bear my kennel name, “Talbot Hill”, and she went on to become my first homebred champion, CH.
 Talbot Hill’s Overture, “Rosie”.
 “Talbot Hill” is a local reference as well as an historical reference to the all white Talbot Hound, an ancestor of the beagle from centuries ago.
 My first litter was a litter of five red & white bitch puppies, born completely white, with not a single marking until they were two weeks of age.